Ancient Priests: Practical Impacts of Early Experts

 Ancient religions weren’t just about doctrine and dogma and structuring the belief systems of the peasantry.
 The ancient priests also stored grain against famine, kept records of the best planting dates, and served a critical role in balancing governmental power.

 Tragically, I didn’t come to realize this until after I finished my minor in religious studies.

 It should have been obvious.
 After all, most societies can’t afford to devote huge sections of their economy to organizations that don’t support peoples’ basic needs.
 Such organizations exist in the modern era, and people view things like “the arts” as worth supporting.
 In a similar way, it makes sense that ancient civilizations might support a social class devoted to strictly godly pursuits.
-After all, Socrates earned a living, and he was a philosopher.
+After all, Socrates managed to earn a living as a philosopher.